GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-permissions-ux/index.md

 to enable and disable push messaging, without the need of cluttering your web app's UI.

-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/l4PARykO7nv9Z5ogOR6D.png", alt="When you first load the page, no prompt, just calm on Google IO", width="800", height="1388" %}
+{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/l4PARykO7nv9Z5ogOR6D.png", alt="When you first load the page, there is no prompt.", width="800", height="1388" %}

 A good example of this is .
 When you first load up the Google I/O site, you aren't asked to do anything, the user is left to explore the site.

-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/eLcOvHOUA2L5hRpa2AHO.png", alt="Settings panel on Google IO's web app for push messaging", width="800", height="1388" %}
+{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/eLcOvHOUA2L5hRpa2AHO.png", alt="The settings panel on Google IO's web app for push messaging.", width="800", height="1388" %}

 After a few visits, clicking the menu item on the right reveals a settings panel allowing the user to set up and manage notifications.

-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/oYEbRCEdXeUOrHOY2fCa.png", alt="Google IO's web app displaying the permission prompt", width="800", height="1388" %}
+{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/oYEbRCEdXeUOrHOY2fCa.png", alt="Google IO's web app displaying the permission prompt.", width="800", height="1388" %}

 Clicking on the checkbox displays the permission prompt.
 No hidden surprises.